julik/idempo/README.md

 * It uses a `Set` with a `Mutex` around it to store requests in progress
 * It uses a sorted array for expiration and cached responses.

-Needless to say, if your server terminates or restarts all the data goes dead with it.
-However
+Needless to say, if your server terminates or restarts all the data disappears with it.
+This backend will also only work if you are running one Puma process (or other single-process server, and just one instance of it).

 ## Using your database for idempotency keys (via ActiveRecord)